craigf-svg/envlens/README.md

 I was frustrated with the way Windows handles environment variables.
 I had to use System Properties or PowerShell to inspect or copy a single variable, and there was no easy way to see how local `.env` files overlapped with system variables.

-I built envlens to quickly search, view, and copy system and local variables in one place, which makes switching projects and debugging environments fast and painless.
+I built envlens to quickly search, view, and copy system and local variables in one place, which makes switching projects and debugging environments much easier.

 Works on Windows, macOS, and Linux.

 ## Features

-+ **Unified view**: Automatically loads `.env` files and merges them with system variables
++ **Unified view**: envlens automatically loads your .env files and merges them with your system variables
-+ **Fuzzy search**: Quickly filter by variable name or value
++ **Fuzzy search**: Type a few letters of a name or value and find what you need fast
-+ **Clipboard integration**: Copy single or select multiple variables
++ **Clipboard integration**: Copy one or several variables easily
-+ **Mask private keys**: Toggle visibility to hide keys
++ **Mask private keys**: Hide values when you need to

 ## Quick Start